Coloby/quartz_notes/quartz_content/PublicNotes/VFX - visual effects.md

 	- Compositing - the step where you apply all FX
 		- to merge all elements and make it look like they belong togheter, expecially CGI and real world footage, but not limited to it
 		- [wow e.g.](https://www.youtube.com/watch?v=cNybMh45ytE) !!!!!!!!
-	- CGI - Computer Generated Imaginery - visual elements made digitally
+	- CGI - Computer Generated Imaginery - visual elems made digitally
 		- what? mostly used for real world elems like thanos face
 	- motion graphic design
 		- what?
 			- counts only If the animation it's short.
-If not then you are animating
+If not, it's animating
 			- creation and manipulation of visual elements to convey a sense of motion and dynamic content
 			- may be 2d, 3d or mixed
 		- e.g. animating